MicrosoftDocs/azure-dev-docs/articles/ai/get-started-app-chat-vision.md

     :::image type="content" source="./media/get-started-app-chat-vision/screenshot_chatimage.png" lightbox="./media/get-started-app-chat-vision/screenshot_chatimage.png" alt-text="Screenshot of chat app in browser with a question about an uploaded image in chat along with the response and the chat text box to enter a question.":::

 1. In the browser, upload an image by clicking on **Choose File** and selecting an image.
-1. Enter a question about the uploaded image such as "What does this code do?".
+1. Ask a question about the uploaded image such as "What is the image about?".

 1. The answer comes from Azure OpenAI and the result is displayed.